Yousefa7medmaher/Courses_Platform/README.md

 - 📦 RESTful APIs
 - 🖼️ File upload support (images, videos, PDFs using Multer)
 - 🔒 Secure route protection and input validation
 - 🌍 EJS frontend integration for views

-- 📬 Email or notification system (optional)
+---

+## 🚧 Still in Progress

+- Creating full Admin and Instructor APIs
+- Building dashboard pages for each role
+- Implementing redirection logic for different user pages
+- Designing and developing the enrollment lifecycle
+- Finalizing role-based views and permissions

 ---